Advertisement

 Check Current Status

-Town of Amherst currently has 1 open waiting list (Housing Rehabilitation Program).
+Town of Amherst currently has 3 open waiting lists (Housing Rehabilitation, Housing Rehabilitation Program, Other).
 Application windows can close with little notice, so apply as soon as possible.

 2